 Bathroom color choices will be different from any other room in the home.
 Bathrooms are not the usual rooms where homeowners decide to express their creativity.
 Neutral colors, like whites and creams, are easy on the eyes and have a natural calming appearance.
 Light pastel shades are a top choice.
 They will also complement your appearance if you plan to use them in a powder room.
 Neutrals are great for making a small bathroom appear larger.
 If you want richer colors, that may work better in a larger bathroom.

 In most cases, there aren't any products advertised as “bathroom paint.”
 Instead, you’ll find a selection of interior paints that are “mold and mildew proof.”
-These paints have been formulated with a special resin that isn’t found in regular paint.
+These paints usually cost 25% to 50% more than standard paint and have been formulated with a special resin that is not found in regular paint.
 Once the paint has been applied and then completely dried, a tight barrier is formed.
 The barrier prevents any moisture absorption from the air.
 This is essential in bathrooms with any features, such as showers and tubs.
 The bathroom paint should prevent peeling or bubbles from forming over time.
-High gloss and semi gloss finishes are standard in bathroom paint since they are better at resisting moisture than flat and eggshell formulations.
+High-gloss and semi-gloss finishes are standard in bathroom paint since they are better at resisting moisture than flat and eggshell formulations.
 Bathroom paint, like regular paint, still requires a primer before application.
 Choose an antimicrobial primer for best results when painting the bathroom.

-Mold remediation may be considered before painting a bathroom.
+Mold remediation may be considered before painting a bathroom and averages between $500 and $1,500.
 Mold is common in a bathroom because of the high level of moisture buildup in the room.
 Shower and tub areas are especially prone to mold issues.
 A mold remediation company can be brought in to identify the mold and provide a solution to remove it before painting the area.

-Mold remediation averages between $1,500 and $3,500.
+Lead paint removal costs from $10,000 to $30,000 depending on how big the area to remediate is.
 In older homes, lead paint may be an issue.
 Lead paint was banned in the late 1970s so that most modern structures won’t have this problem.
 However, if you have a home with lead paint in the bathroom, you’ll need to pay a professional to remove it safely before repainting.
-Lead paint removal costs from $8,000 to $15,000.

 A mold and mildew resistant interior paint in semi-gloss will work best for a bathroom.
 This type of paint has a special resin that locks out moisture once it dries to prevent peeling or bubbles from forming.